 Museumand is a museum without walls that encourages people within African and Caribbean communities to share their stories, memories and treasured objects from the past with the public.
 The aim is to preserve histories through dialogue and interaction that are at risk of being lost.

-The concept started life in Nottingham two years ago but is gathering pace with Museumand partnering with local venues across Nottingham and further afield to crease a living showcase of Black history.
+The concept started life in Nottingham two years ago but is gathering pace with Museumand partnering with local venues across Nottingham and further afield to increase a living showcase of Black history.
 The team, including Linda and Cathy are planning further collaborations in 2017, including one planned in Liverpool.
 Check out more here.

 The Indie Book Show Africa is an interactive platform on YouTube that invites the public to review books they have read by African writers.